LuisMSAmorim/usersManagementAPI/README.md

 <p>This endpoint is responsable for create an user (admin or not).</p>

- - To use this route, you must to insert a admin JSON WEB TOKEN (bearer authentication) at the request header;
+ - To use this route, you must insert a admin JSON WEB TOKEN (bearer authentication) at the request header;
  - Example of Request:

  ```